 Have you ever felt the shame of not being good enough, not measuring up to others’ expectations, or doing the wrong thing and wishing you could take it back?

-In today’s video, Theresa Byrne and I are talking about how to stop the shame spiral.
+In today’s video from our boundaries series, Theresa Byrne and I are talking about how to stop the shame spiral.
 This is not about setting boundaries with others.
 Shame requires you to set boundaries with yourself first.
 We’ll show you how.

 Shame!
 Now there’s a topic…

 Shame is one of the most debilitating emotional reactions we have; it can literally suck the wind out of our sails and stop us from moving forward.